-My kitchen table needed a little update for fall.
-I have been seeing these Fabric Pumpkins around in the last year or so and wanted to make myself a few.
-I finally did and I am tickled pink on how they turned out.
+My kitchen table has been in need of a little update for fall.
+I'd been seeing these Fabric Pumpkins around in the last year or so and wanted to try and make myself a few.
+I finally did and am tickled pink on how they turned out.
 (Or should I say tickled orange and purple?)
-They make the cutest little center piece on my dining room table.
-And I think I am going to make a couple for our teachers (just for fun.)
+They make the cutest little center-piece on my dining room table.
+I think I'll make a couple for our teachers (just for fun.)

-Would you like top make yourself a fabric pumpkin too?
+Would you like top make some fabric pumpkisn too?
 It's so easy and you don't even need a sewing machine!

 Here is how to make these pumpkins:

 - Something for the stem and leaves (I used sticks I found outside leaves from an old discarded fake plant, but you could use felt or fabric for the leaves (if you even want a leaf) and for the stump you could stuff a small piece of felt or fabric or use a stick from the yard or maybe even a twiste brown paper sack.)

 - Twine, string or yarn to wrap around the pumpkin.

 - twine, raffia, felt or extra fabric (in case you need to hide any exposed hot glue around the stem, I only needed it on 2 of my 3 pumpkins.)

 Cut your fabric into a rectangle, different dimensions will give different shapes.
 Technically, a standard pumpkin shape would be width = 2 times the height.
 I wanted various shapes that would complement each other, so for reference my cut pieces were:

 orange fabric: 15.5 wide by 7.5 tall